epfl-lara/cs320/labs/labs_06.md

 ## Selecting a Project Topic

-**Deadline: TBD**
+**Deadline: Friday November 26th**

-In the following document, we list several project ideas, but you should also feel free to submit your own by email.
+In the following document, we list several project ideas, but you should also feel free to submit your own.
 All groups will rank the projects in order of preference, and we will then do our best to assign the preferred projects to as many groups as possible.
 Because not all projects are equally difficult, we annotated each of them with the